Chapter 2

 Some

-of these contacts are beginning to pay dividends.
+of these contacts are now beginning to bear fruit.
 A string of gigs

 is already booked for the autumn.
-Even back at home, after years
+Even back at home in England, after years

 of hard graft, The Works are starting to attract something approaching